robmcl4/wordImage/README.md

 # wordImage
-makes a word or letter into an image
+makes a word or letter into a 16x16 PNG image.
+Throws all images into a images folder.
+Should be run from the command line

 `<blender executable> -b fontRender.blend -P render_letters.py -- --fonts <fonts...> --chars <strings...>`